-A determination and commitment to learn.
-Positive attitude, willing to work hard in school and at home, prepared to be challenged, to make mistakes and learn from them.
+- Determination and commitment to learn; - A positive attitude; - A willingness to work hard in school and at home; - Be prepared to be challenged, to make mistakes and learn from them.

 Q: Why won't Goldilocks drink a glass of water with 8 pieces of ice in it?